Nursing

 This course presents the nurse practitioner student with selected clinical diagnostic laboratory and imaging tests and selected procedures practiced by nurse practitioners across practice settings.
 Clinical decision making & differential diagnosis for selecting appropriate tests or procedures, and interpretation of diagnostic test results is addressed.
 Students will use evidence-based research to appropriately collect, assess, interpret, and manage objective diagnostic clinical data to diagnose common health problems across the lifespan.
 This course builds on previous knowledge of basic microbiology, pathophysiology, pharmacology, and clinical experience.
 Simulation including case studies provides opportunities for students to apply critical thinking skills and diagnostic reasoning and practice advanced clinical procedures.

-The purpose of this course is twofold.
-The first objective is to provide students with basic applied computing and statistical skills necessary for conducting nursing/health research and data analysis, via SPSS assignments.
+Designed to facilitate the student's degree completion, the purpose of this course is twofold: The first objective is to provide students with basic applied computing and statistical skills necessary for conducting nursing/health research and data analysis, via SPSS assignments.
 The second objective is for students to apply that knowledge to their research proposals for their final poster presentation.

 NSG 615: Diagnostic Mental Health Assessment & Intervention